cloudflare/terraform-provider-cloudflare/website/docs/r/rate_limit.html.markdown

 * `statuses` - (Optional) HTTP Status codes, can be one [403], many [401,403] or indicate all by not providing this value.
 * `origin_traffic` - (Optional) Only count traffic that has come from your origin servers.
 If true, cached items that Cloudflare serve will not count towards rate limiting.
 Default: `true`.
+* `header` - (Optional) Origin Response Headers to match against based on an “AND” basis, so it must match all Headers to trigger.
+To exclude a Header from being matched, “not equals” is available.
+Each Header must be an exact match, but is not case sensitive.

+The **match.response.header** block supports:

+* `name` - (Required) The name of the response header to match.
+* `op` - (Required) The operator when matching.
+Allowable values are 'eq', 'ne' where `eq` means equals, `ne` means not equals.
+* `value` - (Required) The value of the header, which will be exactly matched.

 The **action** block supports: